pgpkg/pgpkg/docs/index.md

 pgpkg is a small and fast command-line package manager for pl/pgsql, the built-in Postgres programming language.
 It's a single binary, written in Go, and tries to make minimal assumptions about your database beyond what pgpkg touches.
+It should also work with any Postgresql language.

 pgpkg is designed to make writing Postgresql stored functions as easy as writing functions in a language like Go, Java or Python.
 It eliminates the need to write migration scripts for functions, views and triggers.
 You can simply edit these objects, and pgpkg will deal with upgrading them.
+If you like, you can mix SQL files with your regular code, placing like-named files together in your directory tree.

-pgpkg also supports traditional migration scripts for tables, UDTs and other objects.
+In addition to managing functions, views and triggers, pgpkg also supports traditional migration scripts for tables, UDTs and other long-lived database objects.

-You can use pgpkg to manage the schema for a single application, or you can use it to import and manage multiple schemas, just like you would include dependencies in a Go, Java or Python program.
+You can use pgpkg to manage the schema for a single application, or you can use it to import and manage multiple schemas, just like you might include dependencies in a Go, Java or Python program.

 pgpkg installs itself into a database, and does not require any extensions - pgpkg is itself